-Extensive ACER review on ECEC interventions creates foundation for future planning
+ACER review on ECEC interventions creates future planning map

 The Australian Council for Educational Research (ACER) has completed its review of the effectiveness of early childhood education and care (ECEC) interventions in low and middle income families with the aim of deepening their understanding of intervention effectiveness and applicability.